mwakiogeofrey/Capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and Entire Microverse team.
+I would like to thank Microverse and Entire Microverse team. and to acknowledge Cindy Shin for the idea of the capstone

 <p align="right">(<a href="#readme-top">back to top</a>)</p>